-SEMA-members companies have posted several new listings for job opportunities at www.sema.org/classifieds.
+SEMA-member companies have posted several new listings for job opportunities at www.sema.org/classifieds.
 Working for a SEMA-member company has many advantages.
-In addition to working for a company that supports and contributes to the success of the overall industry, being employed by a SEMA-member company enable the employee to participate in webinars, access free market research, join SEMA committees and more.
+In addition to working for a company that supports and contributes to the success of the overall industry, being employed by a SEMA-member company enables employees to participate in webinars, access free market research, join SEMA committees and more.
 The newest classified listings posted under Positions Available include:

 Dates and locations for several upcoming SEMA-sponsored shows and activities have been announced.
 Details are:

 >> SEMA Webinar, "Listen to Your Customers, Their Opinions Really Do Matter," September 18, 2008 10:00 a.m.
 (PDT)